 To translate cost distances to introduction probabilities we considered two potential pathways of expansion: vegetative growth of existing patches, and dispersal through seeds and plant fragments.
-Vegetative growth rates (Woo & Zedler 2002)vary in the literature from 0.76 m/year (Bansal et al. 2019) (Bansal et al. 2019) to patch diameter increases of 4 m/year (Boers & Zedler 2008), and are likely driven by environmental variables such as inundation, and available nutrients (Woo & Zedler 2002b).
-To obtain an annual vegetative growth rate specific to conditions in the FRE we compared the size of eleven verified patches over time using historical imagery.
-Lateral growth rates varied from 0.53 – 1.52 m/year and averaged 1 m/year (x̅ = 1.05, SD = 0.36).
+Vegetative growth rates are likely driven by environmental factors such as inundation and available nutrients (Woo & Zedler 2002) and vary in the literature from 0.76 m/year (Bansal et al. 2019) to patch diameter increases of 3.9 m and 2.5 m/year with T. × glauca and T. angustifolia respectively (Boers & Zedler 2008).
+To obtain an estimate of annual vegetative growth rate specific to conditions in the FRE, we compared the size of eleven verified patches over time using historical imagery.
+Only patches with a minimum of 10 years of interpretable imagery were selected.
+Lateral growth rates varied from 0.53 – 1.52 m/year and averaged 1.05 m/year (SD = 0.36).

-Based on these growth rate estimates and seed dispersal, Seed recruitment is not considered the primary means of reproduction by T. x glauca during early site colonization (Travis et al. 2010b, 2011), and it is often considered a partially sterile hybrid (Smith 1967; Kuehn et al. 1999).
-This may be the case in the FRE, as pistillate flowers have been observed to contain very few or no seeds, and advanced hybrid generations are yet to be molecularly confirmed.
-However, in their study of cattail clones, Travis et al. (2011) observed that T. x glauca stands grew more genetically diverse over time, suggesting seedling recruitment of backcrossed and advanced-generation hybrids could supersede vegetative recruitment over time.
-Though the reproductive status of T. x glauca remains uncertain, the presence of T. angustifolia facilitates dispersal of both viable T. angustifolia seed and where T. latifolia is sympatric, viable F1 hybrids seeds, as evidenced by the abundance of these taxa in spatially-isolated habitats in and near the FRE.
-For these reasons, we still considered seed dispersal to be an important consideration for susceptibility.

-Based on the above considerations, wwe assigned the maximum introduction probability value (1.0) to any pixel that was ≤ 250 LCM to non-native cattail (Table 2).
-The minimum probability value (0.4) was assigned to pixels > 2000 LCM, the value of which we justify by (1) the 25-year duration of our predictions, which increase the probability of dispersal to these isolated locations, (2) the possibility of cattail occurring in neighbouring inland habitats such as ponds and ditches that were outside of our spectral analysis, and (3) the proven fecundity and dispersal ability of cattail in literature and in our personal observations.LCMProbabilities based on LCM
+Based on these growth rate estimates and seed dispersal, we assigned the maximum introduction probability value (1.0) to any pixel that was ≤ 250 LCM to non-native cattail (Table 2).
+The minimum probability value (0.4) was assigned to pixels > 2000 LCM, the value of which we justify by (1) the 25-year duration of our predictions, which increase the probability of dispersal to these isolated locations, (2) the possibility of cattail occurring in neighbouring inland habitats such as ponds and ditches that were outside of our spectral analysis, and (3) the proven fecundity and dispersal ability of cattail in literature and in our personal observations.
+In addition to LCM, we calculated cattail density within a 1000 m circular neighbourhood of each raster cell using the Point Density Tool in ArcMap.
+Neighbourhood density values varied from 0 – 1.61% and were classified using a geometric scale into four probability categories (Table 3).
+With the same rationale as our distance probabilities, we elected to set the minimum probability value to 0.4.
+Probabilities based on LCM and density were then averaged to generate an overall propagule introduction probability.
+This value was then multiplied with our habitat suitability values to generate susceptibility probabilities for each raster cell in our modelled area.